Anzia Yezierska: Yezierska and Hollywood

-The success of Anzia Yezierska's early short stories led to a brief, but significant, relationship between her and Hollywood.
-Movie producer Samuel Goldwyn bought the rights to Yezierska's collection Hungry Hearts.
+The success of Yezierska's early short stories led to a brief, but significant, relationship between her and Hollywood.
+Movie producer Samuel Goldwyn bought the rights to her collection Hungry Hearts.
 The silent film of the same title (1922) was shot on location in New York's Lower East Side.
 It starred Helen Ferguson, E. Alyn Warren, and Bryant Washburn.
-In recent years, the film was restored through the efforts of the National Center for Jewish Film, the Samuel Goldwyn Company, and the British Film Institute; in 2006, a new score was composed to accompany it.
-The San Francisco Jewish Film Festival showed the restored print in July 2010.
 Yezierska's 1923 novel Salome of the Tenements was adapted and produced as a silent film of the same title (1925).

 Recognizing the popularity of Yezierska's stories, Goldwyn gave the author a $100,000 contract to write screenplays.
-In California, her success led her to be dubbed "the sweatshop Cinderella" by publicists.
+In California, her success led her to being dubbed "the sweatshop Cinderella" by publicists.
 She was uncomfortable with being touted as a symbol of the American Dream.
-Frustrated by the shallowness of Hollywood and by her own alienation, Yezierska returned to New York in 1925.
-She continued publishing novels and stories about immigrant women seeking to establish their identities in America.
+Frustrated by the shallowness of Hollywood and by her own alienation, she returned to New York in 1925.

+Revival of interest

+Interest in Yezierska's work was rekindled in the 1970s and '80s with the growth of women's literature studies.
+The fact that she had left her husband and struck out on her own spoke to feminists.
+She also attracted scholars and readers who were drawn to the early 20th century American immigrant experience.
+In 1975, Persea Books reissued Bread Givers.
+The same publisher later reprinted All I Could Never Be, Red Ribbon on a White Horse, and Yezierska's collected stories.